msolorio/project-ideas/readme.md

 - a real time video chat app
 - a chat bot
 - an app using Open AI
+- an IoT device using the Tessel 2 and Johnny-Five
 - a create-your-own-adventure building tool
   - allowing users to create 'create-your-own-adventure' stories
 - an app that sends emails